fareen341/Django-DRF-End-To-End/README.md

 Both are used to render HTML template, render is most common in modern django whereas render_to_response is old and it's removed since Django 2.0.

 20. How django manage many to many relationships?</br>
-1. For example, if you have two models, Author and Book, with a many-to-many relationship between them, Django might create a table named Author_Books or Book_Authors to store the relationships between authors and books.
+For example, if you have two models, Author and Book, with a many-to-many relationship between them, Django might create a table named Author_Books or Book_Authors to store the relationships between authors and books. </br>
-2. Foreign Keys: In the intermediary table, there are two foreign key fields that reference the primary keys of the two related models.
-These foreign keys establish the connections between the records in the intermediary table and the corresponding records in the two related tables.
+Foreign Keys: In the intermediary table, there are two foreign key fields that reference the primary keys of the two related models.
+These foreign keys establish the connections between the records in the intermediary table and the corresponding records in the two related tables.</br>

 21. Django with multiple database, possible?
-In which case we need this option?
+In which case we need this option?</br>
-1. Yes, You should provide a dictionary of database connections where each key represents a database alias, and the value is a dictionary containing the database settings like engine, name, user, password, host, port, etc.
+Yes, You should provide a dictionary of database connections where each key represents a database alias, and the value is a dictionary containing the database settings like engine, name, user, password, host, port, etc.</br>
-2. Case 1: We need to use different db for developement & production i.e different database for production and developement, so we can give condition if debug = False, use developement db.
+Case 1: We need to use different db for developement & production i.e different database for production and developement, so we can give condition if debug = False, use developement db.</br>
-3. Case 2: We need seperate database for read and write, i.e one is read intensive and another one is write intensive task.
-To improve the database speed.
+Case 2: We need seperate database for read and write, i.e one is read intensive and another one is write intensive task.
+To improve the database speed.</br>
 <pre>
 Step 1: In settings.py give comma seperated dict of database.
 Step 2: create a router.py file: